LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 **A:** New metrics added to existing datasets will appear as hidden in user copies once added to the predefined dashboard.
 To locate the new metric click on the arrow icon next to the “DASHBOARDS DATASETS” title line, and choose Show Hidden Objects.
 Scroll down to locate the new metric and check the box next to the metric.

 ![](https://lh4.googleusercontent.com/cg6GfNM6hMMg_gXQhCIpH5gdJs_pOL9GIGG90jro9fE9P5cFYgBZ4y6l2mqk8_LxxXknVEvHleKbglRYYy8vJYjjUSwVjpQkJfbQUirP2UqobLijDKIXh5pX_WPJQ3zmkIIA9_Bk =624x177)
-Important to note that new datasets added to the predefined dashboards do not get carried over to dashboard user-copies.
+It is important to note that new datasets added to the predefined dashboards do not get carried over to dashboard user-copies.

 ### **Q: The format of a time based derived metric I’ve created is wrong.
 Why?**